 The saying goes: “Trust comes on foot, but leaves on horseback”.
 In other words, trust takes a long time to build and can be destroyed in a minute!
 Trust is a soft skill, but it can be brutally hard when it is not there.
 Trust is agile in the sense that we can work on our trustworthiness but we can not force someone to trust us.

-Trust will have an impact on speed and cost as well.
-In “The speed of Trust” Stephen Covey describes that when trust is high, speed goes up, and cost will go down.
-When trust is low, speed will go down, and costs will go up.
+Trust has an impact on speed and cost as well.
+In “The speed of Trust” * Stephen Covey tells us that when trust is high, speed goes up, and costs go down.
+When trust is low, speed goes down, and costs go up.

-Can we systematize trust?
-As agile as trust is, there is no system that will tell us what the right steps are for the other person to trust us.
-We can not demand trust.
-Our behavior will determine our trustworthiness and that will hopefully lead to the other person trusting us.
+Can we systematise trust?
+As agile as trust is, there is no system that tells us what the right steps are for the other person to trust us.
+We can not demand trust!
+Our behaviour determines our trustworthiness and that hopefully leads to the other person trusting us.

 Can trust be conditional?
-It will not work that way.
-In trustful relationships, you can not put conditions on you only showing up when the other person does something first.
-Conditions are related to control and not to trust.
-Conditional trust will diminish trust; speed will go down and cost will go up.
+It doesn’t work that way.
+In trusting relationships, you cannot put conditions on you only showing up when the other person does something first.
+Conditions relate to control and not to trust.
+Conditional trust diminishes trust; speed goes down and costs go up.

 So What Can You Do to Encourage Trust?

 Our behaviour defines our trustworthiness.
 Transparency, clarity and communication are essential elements of trustworthy behaviour.
 Being transparent about your intentions helps to avoid guesswork and hidden agendas.
 It goes hand in hand with clarity, although clarity also has an active component to it by clearly clarifying your expectations.
 Communication is the cornerstone of successful relationships and should never be taken for granted.
 People change, circumstances change and only by clear, transparent and frequent communication, combined with active listening, relationships are able to stay on a trustworthy, respectful track.